What killed Swati Jamdade? The preference for a son, a sonography error or an illegal abortion?

 Patil alerted the local police station and recommended an autopsy.
 “A pregnant woman had died possibly of unnatural causes,” he said.
 “We had to find out how.”

 Patil’s suspicions about the death certificate and the subsequent autopsy exposed an interstate sex-selective abortion racket running in Sangli and Belagavi, which is about 150 kilometres away in Karnataka.
 The police investigation revealed that Swati Jamdade had undergone an illegal abortion at Bharti hospital in Mhaisal run by Khidrapure, who is a homeopath and not legally permitted to conduct abortions.
-She had allegedly had a sex determination test at the clinic of Dr S Godake, a homeopath in Belagavi.
+She had allegedly had a sex determination test at the clinic of Dr S Ghodake, a homeopath in Belagavi.

-According to Belagavi health officials, Godake owned an ultrasound clinic whose registration had not been renewed since November.
+According to Belagavi health officials, Ghodake owned an ultrasound clinic whose registration had not been renewed since November.

-The Maharashtra police have arrested 13 people, including Praveen Jamdade, Khidrapure, Godake and other accomplices and booked them under relevant sections of Indian Penal Code, the Medical Termination of Pregnancy Act and the Pre-Conception and Pre-Natal Diagnostic Techniques Act.
+The Maharashtra police have arrested 13 people, including Praveen Jamdade, Khidrapure, Ghodake and other accomplices and booked them under relevant sections of Indian Penal Code, the Medical Termination of Pregnancy Act and the Pre-Conception and Pre-Natal Diagnostic Techniques Act.
 The police have found plastic bags containing foetuses on the banks of Krishna river allegedly dumped by Khidrapure’s milkman Vishnu Sutar.

 Distraught parents